 Know your Village Photo Competition is now “Live”…

 Please note that the Photo Competition deadline has now been extended.
 This is to allow as many of you to get around the village to see how many photos you can guess right.
 Rules: Once you have an entry form: Decide on your team name.
 Enter your phone number and state whether you are a resident of Bury Village.
 Then Click the link "Photo Competition" on the website menu bar.
 Look at the photos.
 Each photo is uniquely numbers from 1-27.
 Now decide were the photo was taken and write its location in the corresponding numbers box.
 Each photo is taken around the Village.
 Be as accurate as you can.
-Once you have answered as many as you can leave your entry form in the Corner Shop date for entry review will be announced soon.The winner will be announced and the locations revealed at the Bury Open Event in the Village Hall Mar 2017.
+Once you have answered as many as you can leave your entry form in the Corner Shop date for entry review will be announced soon.The winner will be announced and the locations revealed at a date soon to be announced.
 The lucky winner will win a "Basket Hamper" of local goodies from around our community.
 Something for all.
 Only over 18's can collect the Hamper

 Bury Village Neighbourhood Steering group needs people of Bury to help our village develop the way we would like it to..